Campus Police Authority and Jurisdiction

 - The administrative staff and the police officers are among the best in their field.

-- Our director and nine commissioned police officers are ready, willing and able to help make Lock Haven University a safe, secure learning environment.
+- Our director and commissioned police officers are ready, willing and able to help make Lock Haven University a safe, secure learning environment.

 - All of our courteous, helpful, and well-trained police officers have completed more than 750 hours of classroom and practical field training.